Professor John H. Casarez, Grandmaster and Founder of the Manabi-Masho Ju-Jitsu System

 Living Legend Award USA Martial Arts Hall Fame 2006, Founded in 1974.

-Soke Casarez said he wants the Manabi-Masho system to continue to grow, add black belts and masters and then continue to spread throughout the USA and the world.
-Soke Casarez, the masters and the black belts of Manabi-Masho Ju-Jitsu continue to create and perfect the Manabi-Masho Ju-Jitsu system year by year.
+The future of Manabi-Masho Ju-Jitsu.
+Grandmaster John H. Casarez’s Manabi-Masho Ju-Jitsu “The Working Way” was renamed Casarez Manabi-Masho Ju-Jitsu in honor of the founder.
+He told Grandmaster Murdock he wants the new Casarez Manabi-Masho Ju-Jitsu system to continue to grow and add black belts, instructors, masters and grandmasters and then continue to spread throughout the USA and the world.
+Grandmaster Murdock and Grandmaster Allen Wilson, the masters and the black belts of Casarez Manabi-Masho Ju-Jitsu continue to create and evolve the Casarez Manabi-Masho Ju-Jitsu system year by year.